Create SBA activity

 Note: Currently, the Answers display is a bit inconsistent between different question types.
 For example, the matching question type shows students which of their responses are correct but does not tell them the right answer for the ones they got wrong.
 The short answer and multiple choices question types do tell the student what the correct answer is.

-Users with the capability 'View hidden grades' (typically teachers and administrators) are not affected by these settings and will always by able to review all information about a student's attempt at any time.
+Users with the capability of ‘View hidden grades’ (typically teachers and administrators) are not affected by these settings and will always be able to review all information about a student's attempt at any time.

 Show the user's picture: It is now possible, when displaying the user's profile picture for proctoring purposes, to choose whether a large image or thumbnail will be displayed.